Jiefei-Wang/SharedObject/README.md

 # SharedObject
 This package is designed for sharing objects across multiple R processes.
-Users can call `sharedObject` function to create a shared object. shared objects behave the same as R vectors(AKA atomic), users should not be able to see any notable changes after converting a vector into a shared object.
+Users can call `share` function to create a shared object. shared objects behave the same as R vectors(AKA atomic), users should not be able to see any notable changes after converting a vector into a shared object.
 Shared objects can be exported through